-These substances alter the shape of the body’s cannabinoid receptors, making it more difficult for THC to bind with them.
+These substances alter the shape of the body’s cannabinoid receptors, affecting how THC interacts with them..
 Allosteric modulators are a new area of study, and little is known about how well they work.
-The hypothesis is that they would block THC’s effects, making it less desirable to use.

-Amazingly, there is a compound that could potentially provide all these effects simultaneously – CBD.
+While there are few pharmaceutical options, one compound could potentially provide all these effects simultaneously – CBD.

 How Does CBD Oil for Work for Cannabis Use Disorder?